inspiredlabs/cwb/src/routes/support-us/corporate.md

 ### Corporate Partners

 We can’t do this alone.
-With corporate partners like you – together, we can make a difference to the lives of children living in the most challenging circumstances on&nbsp;earth.
+Together with Corporate Partners, we can make a difference to the lives of children living in the most challenging circumstances on&nbsp;earth.

-We also know that every company and their needs are different.
+We know every company and their needs are different.
 We will work with you to create a meaningful and mutually beneficial offer.
-This could be participating in challenge events, sponsorship, payroll giving, Corporate support, _charity of the year_ or cause related&nbsp;marketing.
+This could be participating in challenge events, sponsorship, payroll giving, Corporate support, _Charity of the Year_ or cause related&nbsp;marketing.

-If you’d like to get involved, please contact <!-- [sam@clownswithoutborders.org.uk](mailto:sam@clownswithoutborders.org.uk) -->
+If you would like to express interest in our work, please <!-- [sam@clownswithoutborders.org.uk](mailto:sam@clownswithoutborders.org.uk) -->
 [Get&nbsp;In&nbsp;Touch](mailto:sam@clownswithoutborders.org.uk).

 <!--